Error Handling

 processors:

-# Attempt this processor until success, or the maximum elapsed time is reached.
+# Retries this processor until the message is processed, or the maximum elapsed time is reached.

 Drop failed messages

-In order to filter out any failed messages from your pipeline you can use a mapping processor:
+To filter out any failed messages from your pipeline, you can use a mapping processor:

 pipeline: